-Choose from over 120 single and joint honours degrees spanning 16 subjects across literatures, languages and cultures.
+Choose from a wide range of single and joint honours degrees spanning 16 subjects across literatures, languages and cultures.

 As global dynamics shift, an appreciation of diverse languages, literatures and cultures becomes ever more relevant, critical and sought after.
 Influencing the world since 1583, the University of Edinburgh is the ideal place to further your understanding.